Kirre999/Projekt/Projekt/readme.txt

-Written by Erik Pagès Svärd & Jonathan Nilsson Cullgert in game.c time4io.c, and labwork.S
+Written by Erik Pagès Svärd & Jonathan Nilsson Cullgert in game.c time4io.c, and labwork.S.
+We also slightly modified miplabmain.c

 The files mipslabmain.c, mibslabfunc.c, vectors.S, stubs.c, labwork.S and mipslab.h
 were written by Axel Isaksson and F. Lundevall